 Dani Rodrik is the Ford Foundation Professor of International Political Economy at Harvard's John F. Kennedy School of Government.
 He rejoined the Kennedy School in July 2015 after two years at the Institute for Advanced Study as the Albert O. Hirschman Professor in the School of Social Science.

 Professor Rodrik's newest book is Straight Talk on Trade: Ideas for a Sane World Economy (forthcoming 2017).
 He is also the author of Economics Rules: The Rights and Wrongs of the Dismal Science (W.W.
 Norton, 2015) and The Globalization Paradox: Democracy and the Future of the World Economy ((W.W.
 Norton, 2011).
-His articles have been published in the American Economic Review, Quarterly Journal of Economics, Journal of Political Economy, Journal of Economic Growth, Journal of International Economics, Journal of Development Economics, and other academic journals.
+His articles have been published in the American Economic Review, Quarterly Journal of Economics, Journal of Political Economy, Economic Journal, Journal of Economic Growth, Journal of International Economics, Journal of Development Economics, and other academic journals.

 His previous books include One Economics, Many Recipes: Globalization, Institutions, and Economic Growth (2007), The New Global Economy and Developing Countries: Making Openness Work (1999), and Has Globalization Gone Too Far?
 (1997).
 Professor Rodrik's monthly columns on global affairs appear on Project Syndicate.